 Carrier oils are used to dilute pure and even already diluted essential oils to a state where they can safely be used on sensitive skin.
 Some of the best and most nurturing essential oil carriers that are also safe to use on your pets are:

 - Avocado Oil

 Looking for essential oils to use for your pup?
 Here are a few that your dog might love!
 Remember, all dogs are different, so introduce these oils cautiously and be sure to observe their reaction and adjust accordingly.

 If your puppy is feeling anxious, Roman Chamomile may ease her stress and help her relax.
 It can also be great for dogs that are shy.
 Offer your pup a sniff of Chamomile oil before going for a walk or to the dog park to help calm her nerves.
 Chamomile can also help soothe tummy aches.

-This is generally a safe EO to use around your fur babies.
+This is generally one of the best essential oils safe for dogs.
 Lavender is very calming, so you can diffuse it near your pup for 10 minutes or less for her to receive the benefits.
 It’s also thought to help ease car sickness, so bring your personal diffuser and Lavender when you hit the road.

 Ginger Root can provide benefits in a myriad of ways.
 It can help clear your pup’s respiratory tracts, soothe an upset stomach, and may even help ease joint pain.

 This EO acts as a natural bug repellent.
 Pro tip: Add a few drops of Citronella to the outside of your dog’s collar (the side that’s not touching their neck) before you take her outside.
 It can help deter mosquitoes and other pests.
 Avoid using Citronella topically or orally on your pet as it can cause an adverse reaction.